Core ServicesCore Services

 Common SEO Myths

 SEO is ever-changing, and with each different algorithm update come new theories and strategies, creating an ocean of information that isn’t necessarily accurate.
 SEO myths lead people down the rabbit hole of outdated practices that prevent you from obtaining optimum results.
 In this article, we will take a look at some very common myths existing in SEO today and debunk those to help you create an effective, fact-based SEO strategy.
+At Atomic, a UK Digital Marketing Agency, we help clients separate fact from fiction and build SEO strategies grounded in what actually works today.

 Myth 1: More Keywords = Better Rankings